ClockVapor/markov-telegram-bot/README.md

 You can also include an optional "seed" word following the user mention to tell the bot which word to start with when it generates the message: `/msg @some_user blah`

+### /msgall
+To generate a message based on the messages from all users, use the `/msgall` command.
+Just like with `/msg`, you can include an optional "seed" word following the command.

 ### /deletemydata
 The `/deletemydata` command allows you to delete your own Markov chain data for the current group.
 Simply send the command and confirm your choice when the bot asks.